 The typical low-carb diet does not have a fixed definition.

-It is simply referred to as a low-carb, low-carbohydrate or carb-restricted diet.
+It is simply referred to as a low-carb or carb-restricted diet.

-This diet tends to be lower in carbs, and higher in protein, than a typical Western diet.
+This eating pattern tends to be lower in carbs and higher in protein than a typical Western diet.
 It usually emphasizes meats, fish, eggs, nuts, seeds, vegetables, fruits, and healthy fats.

-It minimizes the intake of high-carb foods like grains, potatoes, sugary drinks and high-sugar junk foods.
+You’re meant to minimize your intake of high-carb foods like grains, potatoes, sugary drinks, and high-sugar junk foods.

-The recommended carb intake per day generally depends on the person's goals and preferences, but here is a popular guideline:
+The recommended carb intake per day generally depends on your goals and preferences.
+A common rubric might be something like this:

 - 100–150 grams.
 This range is meant for weight maintenance or frequent high-intensity exercise.
-There's room for plenty of fruit and even some starchy foods like potatoes.
+It gives room for plenty of fruit and even some starchy foods like potatoes.

 - 50–100 grams.
 This range is intended for slow and steady weight loss or weight maintenance.
 There's room for plenty of vegetables and fruit.

-- Under 50 grams: Fast weight loss.
-Eat plenty of vegetables, but limit fruit intake to low-GI berries.
+- Under 50 grams.
+This is geared toward fast weight loss.
+Eat plenty of vegetables but limit fruit intake to berries low on the glycemic index (GI).

-The ketogenic diet is a very low-carb, high-fat diet.
-It is often referred to as keto.
+The ketogenic diet is a very-low-carb, high-fat diet.

-The goal of a ketogenic diet is to keep carbs so low that the body goes into a metabolic state called ketosis.
+The goal of a keto diet is to keep carbs so low that your body goes into a metabolic state called ketosis.

-When carb intake is very low, insulin levels go way down and the body releases large amounts of fatty acids from its body fat stores.
+In this state, your insulin levels plummet and your body releases large amounts of fatty acids from its fat stores.

 A lot of these fatty acids are transferred to your liver, which turns them into ketones.
 Ketones are water-soluble molecules that can cross the blood-brain barrier and supply energy to your brain.

-Instead of running on carbs, the brain starts running largely on ketones.
-Your body can produce the small amount of glucose still required by the brain can be produced by the body via a process called gluconeogenesis.
+Then, instead of running on carbs, your brain starts relying largely on ketones.
+Your body can produce the small amount of glucose still required by your brain via a process called gluconeogenesis.

-Some versions of a ketogenic diet even restrict protein intake, because too much protein may reduce the amount of ketones produced in some people.
+Some versions of this diet even restrict protein intake because too much protein may reduce the number of ketones you produce.

-A ketogenic diet was traditionally used to treat drug-resistant epilepsy in children.
-It may also have benefits for other neurological disorders, and metabolic problems like type 2 diabetes (7, 8, 9, 10).
+Traditionally used to treat drug-resistant epilepsy in children, the keto diet may also have benefits for other neurological disorders and metabolic problems like type 2 diabetes (7, , , ).

 A ketogenic diet involves high-protein, high-fat foods.
-Carbs are generally limited to less than 50 grams per day, and sometimes to less than 20–30 grams.
+Carbs are generally limited to fewer than 50 — and sometimes as few as 20–30 — grams per day.

-A conventional ketogenic diet is referred to as a "standard" ketogenic diet (SKD).
+A conventional keto eating pattern is referred to as a standard ketogenic diet (SKD).